sg-developer-portal/TechBiz-Documentation-Clone/create-system.md

 | <div style="width:270px">Field Name</div>  | Description |
 | :------------------------------------------ |:-------------|
 | **Approver name, email, and designation** | Enter the full name, organisation email address, and designation of the **Approver**.
 | **Upload documents** | Click **Choose a file** to upload supporting documents.
 For example, approval email.
-This field is optional.<br />
-- Total files uploaded can be upto 10MB.<br />
-- A maximum of 50 files per upload.<br />
-- Supported file types: .jpg, .jpeg, .png, .pdf, .zip, .msg.<br />
-- Supported characters in upload file names: alphanumeric, space, hyphen, underscore, period.<br />
+This field is optional.<br /> - Total files uploaded can be upto 10MB.<br /> - A maximum of 50 files per upload.<br /> - Supported file types: .jpg, .jpeg, .png, .pdf, .zip, .msg.<br /> - Supported characters in upload file names: alphanumeric, space, hyphen, underscore, period.
 | **Remarks to Approver** | Specify the reasons for submitting this request.
 This field is optional.

 <kbd>![approv_2](/images/approver.png)</kbd>